elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 ### 2. For each decision, explain **why** it's important.
 :bulb: covered in the previous LO
 ```
+ a. programming language
+ - i. will determine which existing libraries will be available.
+ - ii. could narrow the software and scientific ecosystems where it could be (re)used.

- a. licence of the software
+ b. licence of the software
  - i. will determine the rules for access and use of the software

- b. where the software will be stored during development
+ c. where the software will be stored during development
  - i. will determine how it can be accessed by others

- c. what kind of versioning system will be used
+ d. what kind of versioning system will be used
  - i. is used for tracking changes in the software
  - ii. serves as a mechanism for due diligence for software projects
  - ii. will narrow down available online services that can be used to share code

- d. what kind of input and output standards the software will have
+ e. what kind of input and output standards the software will have

  - i. will greatly affect the level of adoption
  - ii.
 Choosing standards in the field will make it easier for adopters to integrate the tool in their own workflows and will